• Skip to primary navigation

 Hi Linda,

 I think that could work!
 I would just taste the syrup prior to dipping the ladyfingers to make sure it's not too sweet.
 Another option would be to make a lemon simple syrup.
-Combine a cup of fresh lemon juice with a cup of water in a saucepan and let it come to a boil until the sugar is dissolved fully.
+Combine a cup of fresh lemon juice with a cup of sugar in a saucepan and let it come to a boil until the sugar is dissolved fully.
 You can also add in some lemon zest for more lemon flavor and then strain it into a jar.
 I would store it in the refrigerator until you are ready to use it!

 Reply